 Dates and Deadlines

-The Bachelor of Law programme was accredited by the Austrian Accreditation Council in 2016.
+The Bachelor of Law programme was accredited by the Agency for Quality Assurance and Accreditation Austria (AQ Austria) in 2016.

 Head of the Bachlor programme